Last Updated on May 22, 2023 by Michael Brockbank

-Vitamin A is an anti-oxidant which promotes a lot of function throughout the body.
-I boosts skin health, bone development and enhances the immune system.
+Vitamin A is an antioxidant that promotes a lot of functions throughout the body.
+It boosts skin health, bone development, and enhances the immune system.
 It contributes to hair maintenance as well.

 Calcium is most notable for its benefit to developing bones and teeth.
 In fact, the majority of the calcium in your body, about 99%, is taken up by your skeletal structure.
-When combined with vitamin A and D, all three contribute to staving off diseases such as osteoporosis.2
+When combined with vitamins A and D, all three contribute to staving off diseases such as osteoporosis.

 One of the things that make Cream of Wheat healthy is the amount of iron in each serving.
 Most notably, iron is used in hemoglobin.
-This is the component in red blood cells which move oxygen to various parts of the body.
-4
+This is the component in red blood cells that moves oxygen to various parts of the body.

-In addition, iron contributes to the health of skin, hair and your fingernails.
+In addition, iron contributes to the health of skin, hair, and fingernails.
 But perhaps an important trait people don’t realize is how iron deficiency can lead to fatigue as not enough oxygen is being supplied to muscles and the brain.

 Vitamin D: 25%

 Vitamin D, also known as the “sunshine” vitamin, guides calcium to bones as I mentioned earlier.
-It also impact the health of the brain, nervous system, lungs and cardiovascular system.
+It also impacts the health of the brain, nervous system, lungs, and cardiovascular system.
 This nutrient also helps regulate insulin levels, which is good for diabetics.

-Vitamin B1 is a possible treatment for several ailments including AIDS, diabetic pains, vision issues and much more.
+Vitamin B1 is a possible treatment for several ailments including AIDS, diabetic pains, vision issues, and much more.
 There is also evidence to suggest it can aid in the processing power of the brain, which is probably why it is used to treat Alzheimer’s disease.
-8

 Among the B-complex vitamins is Riboflavin, or vitamin B2.
 Riboflavin does a lot for the body ranging from treating skin disorders to boosting energy levels.
 It’s widely found in many foods, much like other B-complex nutrients.

 It’s among many that are flushed from our systems on a regular basis, so it’s easy to become deficient if you’re not paying attention.
-This is because the human body cannot store B-complex elements like it can with some of the other nutrients.
-9
+This is because the human body cannot store B-complex elements as it can with some of the other nutrients.

-This nutrient is found in a range of energy and healthy products, usually because of its ability to promote stamina.
-Niacin is also good to improve blood flow, allowing oxygen and other nutrients to reach various destinations in the body quicker.
+This nutrient is found in a range of energy and health products, usually because of its ability to promote stamina.
+Niacin is also good to improve blood flow, allowing oxygen and other nutrients to reach various destinations in the body quickly.

 Vitamin B6: 20%